sebastianhuus/sunsama-chocolatey/readme.md

 `choco upgrade --source=. sunsama`

 Push update to community repo using:
-`choco push sunsama.nupkg --source https://push.chocolatey.org/ --api-key YOUR-API-KEY`
+`choco push sunsama.<VERSION>.nupkg --source https://push.chocolatey.org/ --api-key YOUR-API-KEY` (remember version)

 ## What to do when it breaks
 1. Go to https://www.sunsama.com/desktop and download the desktop installer